Jerzy Snopek: Life

-Snopek graduated from Polish philology at the University of Warsaw.
-He gained there also doctoral degree.
+Snopek graduated in Polish philology at the University of Warsaw.
+He also gained from there his doctoral degree.
 In 1993, he received his post-doctoral degree (habilitation) at the Institute of Literary Research of the Polish Academy of Sciences, presenting a dissertation on the literary life in the Kraków area from 1750 to 1815.

 He worked as a Polish literature lecturer at the Faculty of Humanities of the Eötvös Loránd University in Budapest (1985–1990).
 He co-operated also with the Central European University at that time.
 Between 1991 and 1997, he was secretary at the Hungarian Cultural Institute in Warsaw, and between 1995 and 2006 he held the post of scientific director at the Institute of Literary Research of the Polish Academy of Sciences.
 He has been a visiting professor at the Pázmány Péter Catholic University in Hungary.
 In 2002, he was among the founders of the Warsaw University of Humanities where he lectured for the following ten years.
 Since 2002, he has been an active member of the Stefan Żeromski Heritage Foundation.

 On 28 October 2016, Snopek was nominated to be the ambassador to Hungary, and was subsequently presented with his letter of credence on 23 November 2016.
 He ended his term on 31 March 2022.

 He is married to Márta Gedeon.